 It is a most scandalous thing to write upon the liberary books which are deposited there for the use & benefits of such persons as please to have recourse to them.
 I myself am hurried on along by my mind to write this advertisement for the interest of any one to whose hands it may come in forewarning him of the dangers of abusing the Liberary books”

 Nevertheless, despite – or perhaps because – of their awareness of the impropriety of doing so, students regularly penned comments into the library’s books.
 Some of these inscriptions are simply names and dates, fragments of diagrams, brief references or occasional drawings.

 However, many of the marginalia are more substantial, and from these we can acquire unique insights into the various ways that books were used in eighteenth-century St Andrews.

 One common form of marginalia was the personal attack, often penned into a popular and heavily-used book where its target would be more likely to encounter it.

 Marginalia like this display the social dimensions of the library’s books, with commonly-trafficked works serving as means for circulating gossip, playing roles balanced somewhere between toilet cubicle walls and social media accounts.

 Lecturer (English Literature), University of Glasgow

 In his next post, Matthew will give more examples of marginalia in 18th century books, so watch out for abuse of the librarian, and students moralising and showing off!

-The implications of these marginalia and of the other surviving records at St Andrews are explored more fully in a forthcoming article in the Review of English Studies, ‘Copyright Literature and Reading Communities in Eighteenth-Century St Andrews’.
+The implications of these marginalia and of the other surviving records at St Andrews are explored more fully in an article in the Review of English Studies, ‘Copyright Literature and Reading Communities in Eighteenth-Century St Andrews’.